Homemade Irish soda bread in 25 minutes or less – from start to finish including prep and cooking time!

 Turn onto a lightly floured board and pat into a round (or two small rounds).
 Slash the top with an X – in theory this is to allow steam to escape.

-Bake for about 15-17 minutes or if making two small loaves – reduce baking time to about 13 -15 minutes.
+Bake for about 15-17 minutes or if making two mini loaves – reduce baking time to about 13 -15 minutes.
 Leave the bread in a moment or two longer if you like a darker, crustier finish.
 Remove from oven and allow to cool on a wired rack.